 Recent cases include:

-Helen’s travel and jurisdiction practice is built on her personal injury and clinical negligence expertise, and she has particular experience of cases involving Spanish law.
+Helen’s travel and jurisdiction practice is built on her personal injury and clinical negligence expertise.
+She was involved in the leading case of Wall v MPA (practical application of Rome II) and has particular experience of cases involving Spanish law.

 Recent examples of her work include: